lightningrodlabs/theweave/docs/index.md

         <p>Instead we have built Moss, as a reference frame and discovery tool to understand what needs to exist inside The Weave, as we begin using it organically ourselves to grow our own social fabric.
 The concepts described in this website emerged over time, beginning from what was at first just understood as a <a href="https://eric.harris-braun.com/blog/2022/07/26/id-390">distributed groupware</a> platform, and are now solidifying into a more formal protocol with the <strong>Weave Interaction Pattern</strong> described above.</p>
         <p>We expect this to become more formalized over time, but for now we want it to emerge from the
         experience and needs of actual groups using this framework.
 Thus we are not prematurely creating a "hard-spec" of for the WIP</p>
-        <p>We expect very soon to open a Group that uses a Tool in development called <a href="https://github.com/holochain/how">How</a> to "dog-food" the landing of the WIP spec.</p>
       </div>
       <div class="col-lg-6 col-md-6">
         <h3 class="aligncenter">Building Tools</h3>
-        <p>Coding a Weave Tool is a matter of updating a standard Holochain hApp in a few ways.</p>
+        <p>Coding a Weave Tool is a matter of updating a standard <a class="linkable" href="https://developer.holochain.org/get-started/">Holochain hApp</a> in a few ways.</p>
-        <p>It's trivial (a 5 minute task) to simply update your hApp to run in the context of a Weave Frame,
-           this just involves getting the <code>AppAgentClient</code> from the Frame instead of building it directly using the <code>holochain-client</code> library. </p>
-        <p>It takes a little more work to add support for other aspects of the Weave Integration Protocol, but each of these affordances (searching, linking, embedding, creating) can be added one piece at a time and are not a heavy lift.
-Detailed instructions for how to add  can be found in the <a class="linkable" href="https://www.npmjs.com/package/@lightningrodlabs/we-applet">client npm package docs</a></p>
+        <p>It's trivial (a 5 minute task) to simply update your hApp to run in the context of a Weave Frame, it takes a little more work to add support for other aspects of the Weave Integration Protocol, but each of these affordances (searching, linking, embedding, creating) can be added one piece at a time and are not a heavy lift.</p>
-        <p>But the easiest approach may simply be to clone any one of the <a class="linkable" href="/moss#tools">Moss Tools</a> (clicking on the icon takes you to each Tools's github repo), and modify it to your needs.
+        <p>An good approach for newcomers may simply be to clone any one of the <a class="linkable" href="/moss#tools">Moss Tools</a> (clicking on the icon takes you to each Tools's github repo), and modify it to your needs.
 That's what we often todo!</p>
       </div>
+            <p class="aligncenter"><br /><a style="margin-left:10px;" href="https://dev.theweave.social" class="btn btn-default btn-xl sr-button page-scroll">Developer Documentation</a></p>
     </div>
   </div>
 </section>